 - Conclude with ‘Yours sincerely’.

 - Address a female partner as ‘Her Excellency’ or ‘Your Excellency’.

 - Address a male partner as ‘His Excellency’ or ‘Your Excellency’.

-The digital edition was updated to reflect changes to royal titles upon the death of Queen Elizabeth II.
+The digital edition was updated to reflect changes to royal titles upon the coronation of King Charles III.

 The digital edition gives updated guidance and examples on forms of address for royalty, vice-royalty and nobility.